filipopper/GitDummie/README.md

 commands needed to get started with git 👨‍💻💻
 -------------------------------------------
-Remember to replace the fields in single quotes with your data. the file called necessary commands contains the basic commands for good management of git.
+Remember to replace the fields in single quotes with your data, the file called necessary commands contains the basic commands for good management of git, check it out.

 ```diff
 +git config --global user.name 'nombre' ->name that will appear when making a commit.